How To Grow Cannabis (#2): How to Germinate Weed Seeds

 WEEK ZERO: GERMINATION

-Pour purified water into measuring cup and add just a drop of liquid seaweed.
+Pour purified water into a measuring cup and add just a drop of liquid seaweed.
 Stir.
 If you’re growing multiple strains, don’t mix all the seeds together in one vessel!
 Label different glasses with the different strain names and pour some seaweed water into each glass.
 Place your seeds in this water and let soak for about 24-48 hours in a warm, dry, dark place.
+Moisture and humidity help start the germination process.

 Step 2: Second Soak